Marc K. Jenkins

-Education and career
+Education

 Jenkins received his B.S. in Microbiology from the University of Minnesota in 1980.
-He completed his Ph.D. in Microbiology and Immunology in 1985 from Northwestern University and then conducted postdoctoral training in the Laboratory of Immunology at the National Institutes of Health from 1985-1988.
+He completed his Ph.D. in Microbiology and Immunology in 1985 from Northwestern University and then conducted postdoctoral training in the Laboratory of Immunology at the National Institutes of Health from 1985 to 1988.

+Career

 In 1988, Jenkins joined the Microbiology Department at the University of Minnesota where he is now a Regents Professor and Director of the UMN Center for Immunology.
 He conducts immunology research on antigen-specific helper T cells and B cells.
-Along with his work at the University of Minnesota, he has also been an active member of the American Association of Immunologists (AAI) where he served as President from 2013-2014.
+Along with his work at the University of Minnesota, he has also been an active member of the American Association of Immunologists (AAI) where he served as president from 2013 to 2014.

 Research achievements

 Jenkins's research has focused on CD4+ T cells, which are cells of the immune system that control infections and cancers.
-His group at the University of Minnesota was one of the first to discover that CD28 provides the second signal to human CD4 + T cells.
-His group also showed that antigen-specific CD4 + T cells first become activated in the central part of lymph nodes, then migrate to B cell-rich follicles and non-lymphoid organs, and documented the cellular changes that produce immune memory.
+With Ronald Schwartz, Jenkins showed that CD4+ T cells require costimulatory signals in addition to engagement of the T cell antigen receptor to become fully activated and avoid entering a state of unresponsiveness called anergy.
+His group at the University of Minnesota showed that antigen-specific CD4+ T cells first become activated in the central part of lymph nodes, then migrate to B cell-rich follicles and non-lymphoid organs, and documented the cellular changes that produce immune memory.

-His current studies seek to understand the mechanisms of CD4 + T cell activation, memory cell formation, and immune protection, with the ultimate goal of using basic immunology discoveries to make better vaccines and prevent unwanted immune responses such as transplant rejection and autoimmunity.
+His current studies seek to understand the mechanisms of CD4+ T cell activation, memory cell formation, and immune protection, with the ultimate goal of using basic immunology discoveries to make better vaccines and prevent unwanted immune responses such as transplant rejection and autoimmunity.